wdbm/propyte/README.md

 )
 ```

+## propyte_loop_alert_on_new_users.py

+This script sends Pushbullet alerts on detection of new users or users changes.

 # UML

 UML diagrams of a Python project can be generated using Pylint and Graphviz.
 This can be done by executing the Bash script `UML.sh` in the working directory of the project.
 This executes the following commands: